The aim of this document is to provide you with a summary of the tracking technologies we use and how you can control what is set and when.

 3.2.
 Managing your Cookies

-You can choose to disable your web browser’s ability to accept cookies.
+You can also choose to disable your web browser’s ability to accept cookies.

 Please note that if you do elect to disable your web browser’s ability to accept cookies, you may not be able to access or take advantage of many features of the service and some parts of the website may not work properly.